nterreri/thesis/report/chapter5.md

 verify the functioning of the system at the level of core logic and the higher level system behaviour.
 This chapter also describes the process of classifier evaluation provided by the classification package.
 The full test coverage results and categorizer evaluation listings are found in Appendices B and C.

 ## Testing Strategy

-Given the topic of the project, the testing strategy adopted focuses on verifying the behaviour of the individual units of code and the higher level behaviours of the system.
+Given the topic of the project, the testing strategy adopted focuses on verifying the behaviour of the individual units of code, the integration of units together as well as performance intensive operations (Gensim) or units that perform heavy IO (RiveScript).
 This is accomplished through systematic testing with a test-first approach: the test defining the specification for the next system increment is constructed before the unit that will have to pass it (Beck and Andres, 2004, pp.50-51, 97-102; McConnell, 2004, pp.499-).